smeznar/ontology-completion-with-graph-learners/README.md

 ## Authors

-Paper and the corresponding code were created by Sebastian Mežnar, Matej Bevec, Barbara Korošič Seljak, Nada Lavrač, and Blaž Škrlj.
+Paper and the corresponding code were created by Sebastian Mežnar, Matej Bevec, Nada Lavrač, and Blaž Škrlj.

 ## License